Automatic guarantees when buying from a business

 - goods bought through a private sale – for example, garage sales, the “For sale” columns of newspapers, and buying from an ordinary person selling on Trade Me or Facebook Marketplace

-- goods bought for resale in trade or for use in a manufacturing process
+- goods bought to be used in a manufacturing process

 - goods given to you by a charity.